brianbennett/fpga_nes/README.md

-**fpga_nes** is an fpga-targeted Nintento Entertainment System emulator written in Verilog.
-It is currently under development, and is most notably missing support for mappers and the DMC sound channel.
+**fpga_nes** is an FPGA-targeted Nintendo Entertainment System emulator written in Verilog.
+It is currently under development and is most notably missing support for mappers and the DMC sound channel.
 At this point, it runs most NROM games capably (e.g., Super Mario Brothers, Excitebike).

-In addition, this project includes a C++ Windows application called NesDbg, which communicates with the FPGA over USB UART to load ROMs, run unit tests, readwrite memory, etc.
+In addition, this project includes a C++ Windows application called NesDbg, which communicates with the FPGA over USB UART to load ROMs, run unit tests, read-write memory, etc.

 **Hardware Setup:**